Tserieskinda/Sfs-System-Editor/README.md

 > *Not responsible for unauthorised redistribution of someone else's system or the provided SFS assets.*
 > It is **99% vibecoded.** enjoy :)
-6) Compress the Zip and load it in the editor, your custom preset will appear.

-# Terrain
-Press terrain button at the topbar to show terrain Live hieghtmap updating in Hmap Tab
-Water land interactions(approximate)

-# Known Bugs
-Innacurate SOI
-Cloud related bugs
-Hieghtmap Related bugs
-Minor UI Issues
-4 Million solar mass black hole preset is broken, Do not use it Landmarks are a bit Broken
-- Innacurate SOI
-- Cloud related bugs
-- Hieghtmap Related bugs
-- Minor UI Issues
-- Water-land Interaction inconsistencies

-## Warning
-Any unsaved progress will be deleted and progress will be lost if you exit the program.
-Save progess by clicking Export.zip, and you can load the same zip later

-# Credits
-***(Im not responsible if you steal and edit someone's system without their given permission OR steal and provide the SFS assets that i provided.)***

-things may break, bugs may appear, so i do not reccomend you to make a giant system witht this.
-Its still beta and has limited support for clouds and hieghtmaps, also it does not support 1.4~ and below systems.
-Its aimed to support both pc and mobile.

-Before you say, it is **99% vibecoded.**

-Thanks to Hexastream and Neverger (creator of tts) and the Celestia community for the Zip assets.
-Initial Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn, Cresign, Razan T3, Hexastream Promoter- (none yet)
-Hieghtmap code learning- Floating Fuel's help, SFS Forums community And everyone on this [**SFS Forums Page**](https://sfsforum.com/index.php?threads/sfs-system-editor-beta.18444/)! enjoy :)